hamlet-io/architectural-decision-log/adr/0007-placement-support.md

 The current baseline and network processing could also be merged into location processing, perhaps with predefined values of `_baseline` and `_network`.
 A component requiring these would still need to declare them for validation and documentation purposes.

+### Assessment

-* Good, because it reuses existing concepts
+* Good, because it reuses existing concepts (layers, districts, solutions)
 * Good, because it improves documentation of dependency requirements between components
-* Good, becuase account and placement information is contined within the CMDB
+* Good, because placement information is contained within the CMDB
-* Bad, because a degree of expertise in deployment profiles (a more advanced fature) is required.
+* Bad, because a degree of expertise in deployment profiles (a more advanced fature) is required for more advanced use cases.